-Their Linux web hosting plans support PHP, Perl, Ruby and Ruby on Rails as the programming languages.
+Their Linux web hosting plans support PHP, Perl, Ruby and Ruby on Rails.

-Each of the company's four shared web hosting plans will support up an unlimited number hosted domains.
+Each of the company’s four shared web hosting plans will support an unlimited number hosted domains.

 The company provides their easy to use web site builder tool called WebStarter.
-It offers an easy way to get your web site going quickly, in minutes without technical expertise in three easy steps.
+It offers an easy way to get your website up and running quickly.

-For security, the company features specialized antivirus and antispam measures in their secured data center enviornments.
+The company features specialized antivirus and antispam measures in their secured datacenter enviornments.

-Since they provide Linux services, the company provides the popular control panel cPanel to control all the features of your account.
+Since they provide Linux services, the company provides the popular cPanel to control all the features of your account.

 The company does not feature an uptime guarantee on its site or terms of service.

-For additional security the product known as SiteGuard is included on all four of their shared web hosting plans.
-This advanced security product is known for anti-malware, anti-hacking technology and more.
+For additional security SiteGuard is included on all four of their shared web hosting plans.

-Video streaming is better suited for dedicated resources that are provided by dedicated servers and VPS plans.
+Video streaming is best suited by dedicated servers and VPS plans.
 This host does not openly support streaming video protocols on their shared hosting.